| Hanging beside her in the shadow-creatures

 Come, Guenhwyvar, he said, we have the Dark

-Dominion to patrol.
-He slipped the first figurine back into
+He slipped the first figurine back into his pouch, and his fingers

-his pouch, his fingers brushed against something cold and hardthe
+brushed against something cold and hardthe coin that Wilawen

-coin that Wilawen had given him as a keepsakeand he smiled,
+had given him as a keepsake; he smiled, fondly.

 Pharaun Mizzrym folded back his elegant cuffs.